ronran1/daily-coding-challenges/README.md

 # :notes: Notes
 I will be commenting names of each kata as I solve them for the day.
 Katas will be organized in folders by difficulty levels.
-I am not a coding genius.
 These solutions are messy.
+I'm happy with pushing out what works now and streamlining later.
 As my Javascript gets better, I hope to refactor old problems, though my ADHD will probably make me forget about this promise.

 # :alien: Codewars Stats